-After log event data has been shipped to New Relic, it can either be stored in our database (NRDB) or dropped (discarded).
-New Relic can drop both log events and event attributes via drop filter rules.
+After log event data has been shipped to New Relic, it can either be stored in our NRDB database or dropped (discarded).
+We can drop both log events and event attributes via drop filter rules.

 A drop filter rule matches data based on a query.
-When triggered, the drop filter rule removes the matching data from the ingestion pipeline before it is written to in NRDB.
-Since the data does not reach the backend, it cannot be queried: the data is gone and cannot be restored.
+When triggered, the drop filter rule removes the matching data from the ingestion pipeline before it is written to NRDB.

 During the ingestion process, log data can be parsed, transformed, or dropped before being stored.

 To create a new drop filter rule, you can use new or existing log queries.

 - Save the drop filter rule.